IngmarBitter/defenders/.ai.md/context.ai.md

 ## Summary

+- Deck 9 images DONE 2026-08-30: 16 Grok-generated slide-specific images (painterly, golden light, single concept, no text; all 3:4 portrait at 7rem) replaced the remaining generic icons; clipart `Faith.jpg` replaced by `GiftOfFaith.jpg`.
+Only "Where We Are" and Credits keep the generic deck icons.
+Prompts were written per slide by Claude, rendered in Grok.
 - Fetched and wrote all 51 Craig Doctrine of Christ transcripts (Parts 1-51) as markdown files in `md/Christ/`
 - Created 4 summary files: `Craig.Summary1.Incarnation.md`, `Craig.Summary2.Death.md`, `Craig.Summary3.Resurrection.md`, `Craig.Summary4.Access.md`
 - Created high-level `Christ.Slides.md` (Markdeep TOC) with 9 sub-slide links